INFORMSJoC/2022.0253/README.md

 you want to use this archive instead of the current version, the directory named mpi-sppy will not exist.
 That directory name is 2022.0253 for this archive.

+## Online Supplement

+The online supplement referenced in the paper is in the directory online_supplement in this github repository.

 ## Running Examples in the online supplement

 If you want to run the examples (either with this archive version or the current version)